Entering Protected Mode

 asm!(

-section = const Sections::KernelCode as u8,
+segment = const Sections::KernelCode as u8,

-next_stage = const SECOND_STAGE_OFFSET,
+next_stage_address = const SECOND_STAGE_OFFSET,

 );